-Lines form at gas stations in SWFL ahead of Hurricane Irma
+Hurricane Irma maintains winds at eye moves off coast of Hispaniola

 6:21 a.m.

-Hundreds of people are lined up at The Home Depot at 3402 Forum Blvd. after new supplies were delivered early Thursday morning:
+Hundreds of people lined up at The Home Depot at 3402 Forum Blvd. after new supplies were delivered early Thursday morning:

+WINK News reporter John Trierweiler went live via Facebook inside The Home Depot as area residents stock up:

 6:12 a.m.